 During the 90s and early 2000s, I established my private therapy and coaching practice while teaching and travelling extensively.
 During this period, I co-authored various Processwork training programs both in the U.S.A. and abroad.

 In the past two decades, I have designed and delivered seminars, workshops and courses for graduate learners, mental health professionals, and the public on topics like conflict facilitation, communication skills, rank and power, sexuality, trauma, addiction, creativity, and dream work.
 I have also guest lectured at local universities including Portland State University, Marylhurst, and Lewis and Clark.

 Most recently, my colleague Randee Levine and I began experimenting with using the arts to work with group conflict and transformation.
 In 2012 we founded 361ArtWorks, which has given me the opportunity to bring art, my original passion, back to the center of my work life.
 It has also inspired me to make more art.

 Some professional highlights:

-- 2010 - present: Teambuilding, communication training, and diversity work with small companies and creative agencies in and around Portland (list available upon request).
+2010: Pivot to focus on coaching, teambuilding and communication trainings, in small companies and creative agencies in and around Portland (list available upon request).

 Who is Mattie?

-For the last five years, my corgi Mattie has been coming to the office with me (as long as my clients like dogs).
+For the last eight years, my corgi Mattie has been coming to the office with me (as long as my clients like dogs).